 4. There’s No Money in Selling Under-65 Health Plans

 Years ago, carriers paused commissions on under-65 health products; now, there’s a lot of money to be made selling under-65 health plans!
-With ACA, commissions are earned per household member, per month.
+With ACA, commissions are typically earned per household member, per month.
 That means that when multiple family members enroll in a plan, you can earn commission on each individual’s enrollment.
 All carriers reward an agent with initial commissions, as well as renewal commissions when the client re-enrolls in an ACA plan for another consecutive year.
 ACA commissions are likely to add up quickly due to this structure!

 Even if tax credits lower your client’s monthly premiums, you’ll still collect the full commission.
 Your commission is yours whether the client requires a lot of attention or simply a few check-ins!